Google Cloud Storage

 Note that to use these functions you need to import the cloudml package with

 library(cloudml) as illustrated above.

-Some TensorFlow APIs can take
+While some TensorFlow APIs can take

-gs_local_dir() function to provide the local path.
+gs_data_dir_local() function to provide the local path.

 For example, this code reads CSV files from Google Storage: